pkauto21/pkauto21/README.md

 npm start
 ```

-The `npm start` script will spawn a webserver on port `8080` which hosts the Kitchen Sink App.
+The `npm start` script will spawn a webserver on port `8080` which hosts App.

 You can verify this by opening your browser and navigating to: [`http://localhost:8080`](http://localhost:8080)